Utkarsha17/Tableau/Analysis.md

 ![](https://github.com/Utkarsha17/Tableau/blob/master/Popularity_Genre.PNG)

+This mapping shows documentaries and stand up comedy are popular genres streamed over the years across the globe.

 3. Now look at top 10 Movies and shows around the world

 ![](https://github.com/Utkarsha17/Tableau/blob/master/top_10.PNG)

 4. Global Mapping of content

 ![](https://github.com/Utkarsha17/Tableau/blob/master/Global_map.PNG)

+This global mapping shows that most content was streamed in United States and India.

 5. Now see yearly trend of streaming Data

 ![](https://github.com/Utkarsha17/Tableau/blob/master/Yearly_trend.PNG)

+This graph shows that streaming of data has been increasing surprisingly since 2015

 6. Now check yearly trend of streaming data for USA

 ![](https://github.com/Utkarsha17/Tableau/blob/master/Yearly_USA_trend.PNG)

+Also for United States streaming of data has increased since 2014